ribzix/nomernoy-trainkit/README.md

 First - get the train.experimental.rbxm file and insert it into the workspace.

-Then, get the following scripts scripts:
+Then, get the following scripts into scripts:
 - UserInputService.lua
 - MainSSS.lua
 - guiStuff.lua